talibkateeb/El-Salvador-Financial-Study/README.md

 ### STATISTICS

 * Total average monthly remittance received for the whole country  is $623.18 million dollars, that’s about 7.4 Billion dollars a year!
 And the  total cost to send is $186.954 to $224 million dollars a year.
-* Almost 1 of 5 of every Salvadorans receive remittances from abroad
+* Almost 1 of 5 of every Salvadorans receive remittances from abroad, 70% are women.
-* 70% are women
-* 79% of recipient households can be classified as poor or at risk of falling into poverty
-* Majority of the remittance benificiaries live in San Salvador
+* Majority of the remittance benificiaries live in San Salvador.
-* 43% are the vulnerable , 32.6% are poor, the mean remittance income is $195 US dollars
-* 28% have no formal education
-* 21% have no access to running water
-* 5% have no access to bathroom facilities
-* 7% have no access to electricity
+* Of all the recipients, 43% are the vulnerable , 32.6% are poor, 28% have no formal education, 21% have no access to running water, 5% have no access to bathroom facilities and 7% have no access to electricity
-* Remnittace Use: 94% use it for consumption, 10% use it for educational expenses, 5% use it for healthcare expenses
+* Remittance Use: 94% daily consumption expenditures, 10% for education, 5% use it for healthcare, the rest are for savings and other uses.
+* The mean remittance income is $195 US dollars.
-* Personal Remittances have steadily gone up since 1976, and in 2020 it was almost 25% of the country’s Gross Domestic Product
+* Personal Remittances have steadily gone up since 1976, and in 2020 it was almost 25% of the country’s Gross Domestic Product.

 <img width="694" alt="Screen Shot 2021-08-31 at 8 03 10 PM" src="https://user-images.githubusercontent.com/80144026/131958044-bb2b6f42-4f8f-48d7-bead-97e9ee8c887b.png">